-Dr Carolina Matos is a journalist, lecturer and researcher with more than 20 years of professional experience; 10 years as a full-time journalist in Brazil and over 10 years working in universities throughout the UK.
+Dr Carolina Matos is a journalist, lecturer and researcher with 23 years of professional experience; 10 years as a full-time journalist in Brazil and over 12 years working in universities throughout the UK.
 Dr Matos obtained her PhD in Media and Communications from Goldsmiths College, University of London, in 2007 with no corrections, with a thesis that was transformed into a book and translated and adopted at universities throughout the world.

 Before joining the Sociology department at City University London, Dr Matos was a part-time lecturer in the Government department at the University of Essex, and previously an LSE Fellow in Political Communications, taking over from senior lecturer Maggie Scammell.
 Dr Matos was a LSE Expert and Visiting Fellow at the Media and Communications department at the London School of Economics and Political Science, as well as a visiting lecturer at Goldsmiths College, University of East London (UEL) and St. Mary's University College, Twickenham.
-Her research is multidisciplinary, drawing from Media and Communications, Politics, Sociology and Latin American and Brazilian Studies.
+Her research is multidisciplinary, drawing from Media and Communications, Politics, Sociology, Globalisation and Latin American and Brazilian Studies.

-During the last 13 years, Dr Matos has taught in the areas of media and democracy, political communications, international relations and the media, political economy of the media and globalisation and, the mass media.
+During the last 13 years, Dr Matos has been teaching in the areas of media and democracy, political communications, international relations and the media, political economy of the media and globalisation and, the mass media.
 Her research is situated in the areas of comparative political communications, media and democracy, globalization and development, international communications and journalism.
 She published the books Media and politics in Latin America: globalization, democracy and identity (I.B.
 Tauris, 2012) and Journalism and political democracy in Brazil (Lexington Books, 2008) as well as many other articles and chapters as well as journalistic work and is currently working on a third book project, Globalization, gender politics and the media.
 The book received in 2012 an honorable mention for the Cecil B. Currey Books Awards on the best book on the Third World by the Association of Third World Studies (ATWS) and was translated and published in Portuguese by Editora Civilizacao Brasileira of Record, one of the biggest commercial publishers in Latin America.
 She is part of City's Gender Forum network.
 Her research students include Matina Zestanaki, whose work is on social movements and politics in Greece.

-Dr Matos obtained a postgraduate certificate in teaching in UK HE from the LSE in June 2011, having also taught at the LSE Executive as well as having done consultancy work for the LSE Enterprise.
+Dr Matos obtained the Postgraduate Certificate in teaching in UK HE from the LSE in June 2011, having also taught at the LSE Executive as well as having done consultancy work for the LSE Enterprise.
 Over the last couple of years, Dr Matos has presented at the 2011 Waltham Literature and Arts Festival in Leytonstone-East End, at the Reuters Institute for the Study of Journalism at the University of Oxford in 2012, at the International Journalism Week at Sheffield University in 2012 and has taken part in the University of Cambridge's department of History and Philosophy's ESRC funded project, Economics in Europe in a Comparative Perspective entitled "Interrogating Economics in the Public Sphere", in April 2013.
 Dr Matos was a Visiting Lecturer at the University of Helsinki, Finland and has given many university talks throughout Brazil, such as UFF, UFRJ and UERJ.
 She has also attended many conferences and given talks throughout the world, and is a member of professional organizations such as the ICA (International Communication Association), the International Sociological Association (ISA) and the Latin American Studies Association (LASA).

 Dr Matos has given interviews to the press, including to television networks, such as Al Jazeera English, the newspaper De Standard, BBC Mundo and to the Brazilian media.
 She is also a contributor to the blog The Conversation and part of the editorial advisory board of the International Journal of Digital Television.
-As a journalist, she has worked for various newspapers in the areas of politics, culture and international news as well as for Folha, Globo Organisations, Reuters and UNESCO.
+As a journalist, she has worked for various newspapers in the areas of politics, culture and international news as well as for Folha de Sao Paulo, Globo Organisations, Reuters and UNESCO.